-Statewide land use laws have had a positive impact on preserving farm and forest resources; however, many urban growth boundaries that were created over 40 years ago are now beginning to build out.
-Some communities that lack a sufficient supply of vacant land within their urban growth boundaries (UGBs) will need to expand their UGB's to accommodate future residential, commercial, and industrial development such as has been accomplished in the last few years by the cities of Donald, Hubbard, Lafayette, Sublimity and Dayton.
+Statewide land use laws have had a positive impact on preserving farm and forest resources; however, many urban growth boundaries, created over 40 years ago, are impeding economic growth.
+Communities lacking a sufficient supply of vacant land within their urban growth boundaries (UGBs) will need to expand their UGBs to accommodate future residential, commercial, and industrial development, as demonstrated by the cities of Donald, Hubbard, Lafayette, Sublimity, and Dayton.